 Linoleic acid, by the way, is a chemical that assists the skin in sloughing (shedding) off dead skin cells from the surface of the skin.

 With linoleic acid gets diluted, its function is compromised.
 The skin is left with excessive dead skin cells.

 This combination of oiliness and accumulated dead skin cells further blocks the skin pores.

 Then the acne causing bacteria (propionibacterium) takes this chance to colonize and multiply.
 It is this that now causes acne.

 4. High Inflammation in women with PCOS

-Women with PCOS have higher levels of C-reactive protein (CRP).
+PCOS patient have higher levels of C-reactive protein (CRP).
 This is involved in immune responses that cause inflammation.

 Inflammation is the body’s way of saying, “I’m injured and trying to heal, don’t touch me.”
 With the pain and inflammation, you are forced to leave that body part untouched while it heals.